encode/broadcaster/README.md

 # Broadcaster

-Broadcaster helps you develop realtime streaming functionality in by providing a simple broadcast API onto a number of different backend services.
+Broadcaster helps you develop realtime streaming functionality by providing a simple broadcast API onto a number of different backend services.

 It currently supports [Redis PUB/SUB](https://redis.io/topics/pubsub), [Apache Kafka](https://kafka.apache.org/), and [Postgres LISTEN/NOTIFY](https://www.postgresql.org/docs/current/sql-notify.html), plus a simple in-memory backend, that you can use for local development or during testing.